Jain-Sunaina/-100-days-coding-challange/README.md

 📌 Day 34: Max Min

-Problem Statement:You will be given a list of integers, arr, and a single integer k.
+Problem Statement: You will be given a list of integers, arr, and a single integer k.
 You must create an array of length k from elements of arr such that its unfairness is minimized.
 Call that array arr'.
 Unfairness of an array is calculated as max(arr') - min(arr')
 Where:
 - max denotes the largest integer in arr'.
 - min denotes the smallest integer in arr'.

+📌 Day 35: Sorting Array of Strings

+Problem Statement: To sort a given array of strings into lexicographically increasing order or into an order in which the string with the lowest length appears first, a sorting function with a flag indicating the type of comparison strategy can be written.
+The disadvantage with doing so is having to rewrite the function for every new comparison strategy.
+A better implementation would be to write a sorting function that accepts a pointer to the function that compares each pair of strings.
+Doing this will mean only passing a pointer to the sorting function with every new comparison strategy.